-The scope of the project must be defined at the outset.
-Is the focus on procuring a total "system" solution or is the decision-maker focusing only on individual components without thought toward how they will be integrated and work together?
+The project's scope must be defined.
+Is the focus on procuring a "system" solution to meet "system requirements or is the decision-maker focusing only on individual components without thought toward how they will be integrated and work together?

 A system solution requires the right mix of components and, more importantly, an appropriate amount of system engineering to ensure that the various components play together properly.
 Is the Company going to do the system engineering?
-If not, then the level of outside engineering and integration services needed to accomplish this task must be factored into the process.
-Keep in mind that the level and cost of required outside engineering will be greatly impacted by the software and hardware components selected for the system.
+If not, then the level of required outside engineering and integration services needed must be factored into the process.
+The required level and cost of outside engineering will be greatly impacted by the selection of software and hardware components and vendors.